Frequently Asked Questions

 When do I submit the application?

-You may submit an application at any time before the due date; however, the applications will not be reviewed by the selection committee until the deadline.
+You may submit an application at any time before the due date.
+Check the SSRP website for specific dates.

 How are applicants selected?